-Through the Farny R. Wurlitzer Foundation Fund, the DeKalb County Community Foundation provides grants to nonprofit and community organizations throughout the Midwest region of the United States involving music and music education.
-Funding support is made possible through a Community Foundation donor advised fund established by the Farny R. Wurlitzer Foundation in 2012.
+Through the Farny R. Wurlitzer Foundation Fund, the DeKalb County Community Foundation supports music education through grantmaking to nonprofit and public sector organizations throughout the greater Chicagoland area, prioritizing DeKalb County projects.
+The Fund's Board of Advisors approve grants in response to applications submitted to them during two grant application cycles.
+Funding is made possible through a Community Foundation Field of Interest Fund established by the Farny R. Wurlitzer Foundation.

 Farny R. Wurlitzer Foundation History

 The slogan for The Wurlitzer Company at one time was….’the name that means Music to millions’.
 The company began in the United States in 1856 and was primarily known for its production of premier pianos and organs – both pipe and electric.
 At one time Wurlitzer was the largest musical instrument company in the U.S. Perhaps you have a Wurlitzer piano in your home?

 The company owned retail music stores in most major cities from the 1930’s through the 1980’s, with primary manufacturing locations in DeKalb, IL; North Tonawanda, NY; Cincinnati, OH; and West Germany.
 Although the company went out of business in the mid-1980’s, the Wurlitzer name has endured – currently owned by the Gibson Guitar Company.

 The Farny R. Wurlitzer Foundation was established in the 1940’s by Farny and his wife Grace.
 Farny, who died in the early 1970’s, was the last family member involved with the company.
 The Foundation began with a mission and focus of providing financial assistance to further music education and performance.
 The majority of its grantees were in the mid-west, but some support went to other parts of the U.S.